ihavethatonvinyl/blog/content/essays/the-lost-record-collection-of-ny-punk-legend-robert-quine.md

 ---
 title: The Lost Record Collection of NY Punk Legend Robert Quine
-date: 2025-03-30T07:41:00.000Z
+date: 2025-03-30T08:15:00.000Z
 summary: '"Robert Wolfe Quine was a brilliant guitar player who had been an integral part of the New York/CBGB punk scene during its heyday.
-He went on to work with Tom Waits, Lou Reed, They Might Be Giants, Brian Eno, Michael Sweet, and Richard Hell and the Voidoids to name a few.
+He went on to work with Tom Waits, Lou Reed, They Might Be Giants, Brian Eno, Matthew Sweet, and Richard Hell and the Voidoids to name a few.
 But, despite being such a genius of the instrument, he passed away and remains unknown to most.'
 featuredImage: /images/upload/quine1.jpg